SyedWaleed-X/ai-keystone-project/README.md

 5.  **Configure Environment:**
     *   Create a `config.py` file in the root directory.
     *   Add your database password to this file: `DB_PASSWORD = "your_password"`
+    *   Add your gemini api key to this file: 'GEMINI_API_KEY = "your key"'

 6.  **Run the Server:**
     ```bash